 This should display the DISKPART command prompt.
 The first command we should use is list disk that should display the list of the disks currently connected to the computer:

 Again, it's very important to properly identify the disk we want to work with in the list.
-Our 60 GB disk is still listed as Disk 4 with the capacity 55 GB.
-Once we are sure that this is the disk we want to re-initialize, we need to select it, by entering the command select disk 4 (yes, that's how selection is usually done when using the command line tools!).
+Our 240 GB disk is still listed as Disk 3 with the capacity 223 GB.
+(Notice that it is listed as having 0B free.
+This is because all available disk space is currently allocated for the two partitions we've discussed above.)
+Once we are sure that this is the disk we want to re-initialize, we need to select it, by entering the command select disk 3 (yes, that's how selection is usually done when using the command line tools!).
 Then, let's use the list disk command again, to confirm that the disk in question is indeed now selected:

 After the clean command is done (it should take no more than a few seconds), we get a fresh disk with all partitions erased.
 We can exit the DISKPART command prompt (by typing exit into its command line), and go back to the Disk Management tool (see above how to open it.)
 When it starts, it automatically detects the presence of the clean disk and prompts us to initialize it: